 - Buy tickets in advance.
 Cover charges are higher at the door and may even go up while you’re standing in line.

 We hope we’ve prepped you for what to expect on the big weekends in Vegas.
-Feel free to call or text us anytime at (702) 816-6738 for guest list and bottle service reservations at all Vegas clubs.
-Or if you have a question about anything Vegas-related, don’t hesitate to reach out to us too.
-We’re happy to help!
+Feel free to text us at (702) 816-6738 for bottle service reservations at all Vegas clubs.

 If you liked this article, we think you may also like our primer on bottle service.